 - YO (yarn over) and pull back through the st and through the loop on the hook.

 The slip stitch is the shortest of all basic crochet stitches, and is really more of a technique than an actual stitch.
-Slip stitches are usually used to move yarn across a group of stitches without adding additional height to your project and create a tight fabric.
-They may also be used to join work when working in the round and can even be used to surface crochet (aka surface stitches) on projects to create words and design called surface slip stitches or surface crochet.
+Slip stitching is usually used to move yarn across a group of stitches without adding additional height to your project and create a tight fabric.

 Crochet Materials Needed to Make a Slip Stitch